Berjango/textmail/README.md

 Terminal based lightweight python program to print last few emails as text

+Development status - Unfinisned but partly working

-to run type the following in a terminal
+To run type the following in a terminal

 python3 print5emails.py